CheckRed/checkred-gcp-integration/README.md

 Please replace the <CHECKRED_SERVICE_ACCOUNT_EMAIL> with CheckRed impersonation service account email address

-NOTE: Please copy the output **service_account_email** and paste into the CheckRed GCP Impersonation account on CheckRed platform
+NOTE: Please copy the terraform output **service_account_email** from Cloud Shell console and paste into the CheckRed GCP Impersonation account on CheckRed platform

 ## Congratulations